FoA-game/MirrorCity/EP1/items.md

 ### MC 04 - Poetry Collection
 An ancient poetry collection, its cover marked with the title "The Waste Land." <br>
-The text is printed on thin sheets made of plant fibers, known as "paper," now yellowed by time.
-This fragile medium, having traversed the river of years, likely owes its preservation to the meticulous care of some institution. <br>
+The text is printed on thin sheets made of plant fibers, known as "paper," now yellowed by time. <br>
 One might wonder—what significance do such words hold for our real lives?

 ### MC 05 - Drama Script